Lobotomy2012/Craftbuild/README.md

 Minecraft is a trademark of Mojang Studios.
 This project is not affiliated with, endorsed by, or sponsored by Mojang Studios or Microsoft.

 # Support
 If you find this project useful, please consider giving it a star on GitHub.
-Thanks you! :)
+Thank you! :)

 <img width="1908" height="783" alt="image" src="https://github.com/user-attachments/assets/8922eb81-91cd-4b7e-8c94-ed2f618442f3" />